-This article explains the requirements to enter the University of Warwick’s Medicine degree, including academic achievements, UCAT results and work experience!
+This article explains the requirements, clinical placement opportunities and rankings of the University of Warwick’s Medicine degree — find out what they have to offer and what you need in terms of academic achievements, UCAT results and work experience!

 The University of Warwick was established in 1961 and accepted its first small intake of 450 students in 1965.
 Since then, they have expanded into 29 academic departments, with 50 research centers in 3 major faculties and 27 278 students.